-The System is the second-largest public health system in the state of Texas, employing more than 7,400 people.
+The System is one of the largest public health system in the state of Texas, with more than 7,000 employees and more than 800 physicians and resident physicians.
 It includes University Hospital, which operates an adult level 1 trauma center, the only level 1 pediatric trauma center in south Texas, the only Joint Commission-certified comprehensive stroke center in south Texas and the only level 4 comprehensive epilepsy center in south Texas.
 The System includes more than two dozen outpatient primary, specialty and preventive care centers, including the Robert B. Green Campus downtown; the Texas Diabetes Institute, dedicated to the prevention and treatment of diabetes; four family health centers; several neighborhood clinics, four dialysis centers; two outpatient surgery centers, two urgent care centers; two school-based health centers; and a healthcare program at Bexar County's correctional facilities.
-The System is the primary teaching partner of UT Health San Antonio, previously known as The University of Texas Health Science Center at San Antonio (UTHSCSA).
+The System is the primary teaching partner of UT Health Science Center San Antonio d/b/a UT Health San Antonio (UT Health).
 The System is exempt from federal income tax under Section 115(a) of the Internal Revenue Code (IRC).